typelead/eta/docs/0-user-guides/0-eta-user-guide/3-java-interop/5-java-advanced-ffi.md

-The import would look like so:
+The import would be like this: